-Struggling with finding good reliable migraine recipes?
+Do you struggle with finding safe, trigger free migraine recipes?
 Click on the links below for some yummy ideas.
-Post your recipe here.
+And you can also post your own delicious recipe here.

-I have studied Chinese Medicine and Nutrition, so over the years have chopped and changed recipes to suit me and the new things I learn.
-Sometimes it feel like I learn new things every day.
-Isn't it exciting.
+Having studied Chinese Medicine and Nutrition over the years, I've chopped and changed recipes to suit me and incorporate the new things I learned.
 I love food!
 This page is going to be a work in progress for some time, so please bear with me whilst I find an easy way to copy all the recipes for you.